Doctors, Hospitals and Other Health Care Providers

 - How much is the Medicare Advantage Plan’s monthly premium?

 - Will I pay a higher premium because of my income?
-(Starting in 2011, individuals with yearly income above $85,000 and couples with yearly income above $170,000 pay more for both Part B and Part D.)
+(Since 2011, individuals with yearly income above $85,000 and couples with yearly income above $170,000 pay more for both Part B and Part D.)